Everyone needs to eat, right?

 The Brian Kenyon Student Space offers a free breakfast throughout teaching periods.

 To grab free brekky just rock up to the BKSS Monday – Friday, 8am – 10am, during semester.
-The BKSS is located in Union Court near The Gods Café and Bar.
+The BKSS is located in Melville Hall (Building 12, Ellery Crescent) near Commonwealth Bank and the Pop-Up Village.

 The BKSS also offers free tea and instant coffee throughout the day, as well as access to cheap snacks, $1 Nespresso coffee, a microwave and hot water.
 Plus it’s warm, which is a must for Canberra winter.